Australia's Cardinal Pell walks free as high court overturns child sex abuse conviction

-The High Court of Australia on Tuesday unanimously acquitted 78-year-old Cardinal George Pell of child sex offences, in a major relief to the country's most senior Catholic.
-Once the Vatican's third-ranking official, Pell was released from Barwon Prison outside Melbourne after serving 13 months of a six-year sentence.
+Australia's most senior Catholic Cardinal George Pell on Tuesday walked out of prison after the country's highest court unanimously acquitted him of child sex offences, overturning a lower court's judgement against the 78-year-old former Vatican treasurer.
+Once the Vatican's third-ranking official, Pell was released from Barwon Prison outside Melbourne and reached a church after serving 13 months of a six-year sentence.
+He was driven from the prison in a convoy.

 Pell was Vatican Treasurer and the highest ranking Catholic official to ever be publicly accused of child sex offenses.
 The court released a statement explaining the decision which renders Pell's earlier convictions of sexually abusing two choir boys in the 1990s null and void.